 - 240 ml vegetable broth

-- 2 tbsp Ras el Hanout
+- 2 tablespoon Ras el Hanout

 - 150 g seitan of your choice, sliced

-- Gently heat 1 tbsp of the oil in the tagine, and fry the onions for a few minutes until they become translucent.
+- Gently heat 1 tablespoon of the oil in the tagine, and fry the onions for a few minutes until they become translucent.
 Add the smashed garlic, and continue to cook for another 2-3 minutes, until the raw garlic smell has gone.

 - Turn off the heat while you layer the vegetables: the ones which take the longest to cook should be at the bottom, while the ones which require the least time should be on the top.
 I do it in this order: potatoes (which I stir in with the onions to coat them in oil), then half the preserved lemon, carrot, half the coriander and parsley, pumpkin, half of the parsley, aubergine, courgette, French beans, the rest of the parsley, and the tomato.
 You should have a dome of food now!